 (ii) an offer to renew existing goods or services when they expire; or

-(iii) information about the benefits of existing goods or services;
+(iii) information about the benefits of existing goods or services; ; or

+(iv) information about other goods or services provided by another accredited person, if the accredited data recipient:

+(A) reasonably believes that the CDR consumer might benefit from those other goods or services; and

+(B) sends such information to the CDR consumer on no more than a reasonable number of occasions;

+(aa) in accordance with a direct marketing consent from the CDR consumer—disclosing CDR data to an accredited person to enable the accredited person to provide the goods or services referred to in subparagraph (a)(iv), if the CDR consumer has:

+(i) given the accredited person:

+(A) a collection consent to collect the CDR data from the accredited data recipient; and

+(B) a use consent; and

+(ii) given the accredited data recipient a disclosure consent to disclose the CDR data to the accredited person;

-(b) using the CDR data in a way and to the extent that is reasonably needed in order to send to the CDR consumer something permitted under paragraph (a) (including by analysing the CDR data to identify the appropriate information to send);
+(b) using the CDR data in a way and to the extent that is reasonably needed in order to send to the CDR consumer something permitted under paragraph (a) or paragraph (aa) (including by analysing the CDR data to identify the appropriate information to send);

 (c) disclosing the CDR consumer’s CDR data to an outsourced service provider of the accredited data recipient:

-(i) for the purpose of doing the things referred to in paragraphs (a) or (b); and
+(i) for the purpose of doing the things referred to in paragraphs (a), (aa) or (b); and

 (ii) to the extent reasonably needed to do those things.

-Meaning of direct marketing consent

-(4) In this rule:

-direct marketing consent means a consent requested in accordance with subparagraph 4.11(1)(c)(iii).
+7.5A Limitation to disclosures of CDR data under a disclosure consent

+Despite paragraph 7.5(1)(ca), disclosure of CDR data to an accredited person under an AP disclosure consent is not a permitted use or disclosure until the earlier of the following:

+(a) 1 July 2021;

+(b) the day the Data Standards Chair makes the data standard about the matter referred to in subparagraph 8.11(1)(c)(iii).

 7.6 Use or disclosure of CDR data by accredited data recipients, outsourced service providers and others